carpentries/carpentries.org/content/posts/2026/06/UK_Carpentries_Spotlight.md

 Each meeting typically features:

-- sign-in, introductions, and an icebreaker
+- sign-in, introductions, and an icebreaker.
-- a guest speaker or presentation on a topic of interest
+- a guest speaker or presentation on a topic of interest.
-- news, workshop updates and announcements from members
+- news, workshop updates and announcements from members.
-- a slot for Carpentries Instructor Training checkout (allowing new Instructors to fulfil their [Get Involved](https://carpentries.github.io/instructor-training/checkout.html#getinvolved) checkout requirement)
+- a slot for Carpentries Instructor Training checkout (allowing new Instructors to fulfil their [Get Involved](https://carpentries.github.io/instructor-training/checkout.html#getinvolved) checkout requirement).

 ## Key Topics and Themes Over the Years